vmartsynovskyy/471project/README.md

 The expected output should be the video starting with low quality and the quality should increase until it stabilizes at the highest level.
 The logs should show some information about the buffer health and quality levels at each run of the algorithm.

+If you get a 404 error or a connection error, try re-running the prepare_project.sh script and make sure to leave the script running because it starts the DASH server at the end.

 ### Case #2

 The second case is a test of two players both using the PANDA ABR algorithm.
 The players are both sharing a 1200 kbit link (the docker image has rate control built in).
 Run it by running the following command in two different terminal windows: